Skip to main content

 MENU

-We're commemorating the 75th anniversary of the end of World War II in coordination with Nassau County, the Museum of American Armor, and the Holocaust Memorial & Tolerance Center.
-Check back soon for rescheduled events due to the current health crisis.
+We're commemorating the 80th anniversary of the end of World War II in coordination with Nassau County, the Museum of American Armor, and the Holocaust Memorial & Tolerance Center

 View the Gallery on Google Street View 360° - page opens in a new window.

-In the pages below, you will find some of the stories and details about the planes, companies, and people involved in the war effort.
+In the pages below, you will find some of the stories and details about the planes, companies, and people involved in the war effort here on Long Island.

 From 1942 to 1945, while men fought on the battlefronts of WWII, over 18 million American women filled civilian and military positions created as the country shifted to wartime.
 During WWII, most of Grumman’s 25,000 employees, half of them women, worked tirelessly in aircraft factories and shipyards, producing much-needed fighters, bombers, and battleships.
 The WASP (Women Airforce Service Pilots) were the first American women to fly military aircraft for the US Army Air Force on the US homefront.